Premiership of Narendra Modi: Defence and security

 Modi also played a crucial role and known for involving in 2017 China–India border standoff at the Doklam making the Defence policy strict against China and also strengthening relations with Bhutan.

 On 14 February 2019, a convoy of vehicles transporting Central Reserve Police Force (CRPF) personnel on the Jammu–Srinagar National Highway was targeted by a vehicle-borne suicide bomber at Lethapora, in the Pulwama district of Jammu and Kashmir, India.
 The attack resulted in the deaths of 46 CRPF personnel and the bomber.
 Responsibility for the attack was claimed by the Pakistan-based Islamist terrorist group Jaish-e-Mohammed.
 In response, on 26 February 2019, the Indian Air Force (IAF) conducted an airstrike across the Line of Control, targeting an area near Balakot in Pakistan's Khyber Pakhtunkhwa province.
 India stated that the strike targeted a Jaish-e-Mohammed training facility and claimed that a significant number of militants—reportedly between 300 and 350—were killed.
 Pakistan denied these claims, asserting that the IAF aircraft were intercepted by Pakistani fighter jets and that the Indian jets released their payloads in haste before returning across the Line of Control, causing no casualties or damage.

 Following Galwan valley skirmishes, there were made serious policies against China.
 On 17 June 2020, Modi addressed the nation regarding the Galwan skirmish, giving a firm message directed at China over the deaths of Indian soldiers.
 The first communication since the start of the border dispute between the foreign ministers of China, Wang Yi and of India, S Jaishankar also happened after the Galwan skirmish.
 S Jaishankar accused the Chinese actions in Galwan to be "pre-meditated and planned".

+Since May 2023, ethnic tensions between some groups have resulted in violent clashes in Manipur.
+After 1 month of the violence, nearly 100 were killed and more than 36,000 people were displaced.
+Modi has been criticised for his lack of reaction towards the violence.

+In the Naxalite–Maoist insurgency, the Indian government declared victory in March 2026, citing a sharp decline in violence.
+However, this was disputed by at least two Maoist commanders.